Interface IEbicsSecurityMedium

 Remarks

 In the SECCOS smart card based implementation this will authenticate the CSA Password of the smart card, only.
-The signature PIN is authenticated internally by the SignHash(EbicsSecurityCode, Byte[]) method, if needed.
+The signature PIN is authenticated internally by the SignHash(EbicsSecurityCode, byte[]) method, if needed.

 This security medium must be in the Selected State when this method is called.
 When the method completes successfully, the security token has been switched into the Authenticated State.
 The authenticated state ends when the token is removed/disconnected or when the method Release() is called.